costa-group/foryu/README.md

 The recommended way to install the Rocq Prover for the FORYU project is using the **Rocq Platform**, following the instructions at: https://github.com/rocq-prover/platform/blob/2025.01.0/doc/README_Linux.md#installation-by-compiling-from-sources-using-scripts--opam

+**Important: use the installation scripts from the repository (`git clone --branch main https://github.com/coq/platform.git`) instead of the ZIP file that appears in the instructions.
+The scripts from the ZIP file has some problems with version of the packages.
+More information: https://rocq-prover.zulipchat.com/#narrow/channel/237977-Rocq-users/topic/Install.20.20Ubuntu.2024.2E04.20fails.20.3B.20dune.2Econfigurator.2C.20elpi/near/528321610**

 Recommended options:

 * Coq Version 8.20